Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Comparison to simulations

 The initial profile used for the dark-matter and baryonic displacement (see Eq.~\ref{DMinitialfinal} and \ref{BARinitialfinal}) consists of the truncated NFW profile ($\rho_{\rm nfw}$) plus the two-halo term ($\rho_{\rm 2h}$).
 The resulting total profile $\rho_{\rm dmo}=\rho_{\rm nfw}+\rho_{\rm 2h}$ has been shown to be in good agreement with halo profiles from gravity-only simulations \citep{Oguri:2011vj}.

 In Fig.~\ref{fig:DMOprofiles} we show the density profiles from the gravity-only runs of the FLAMINGO m8 and the TNG-300 simulations separated into five equal mass bins in log space in the range of $3\times 10^{12}-10^{15}$ M$_{\odot}/h$.
 The dotted grey lines and shaded bands illustrate the median value and the 68 percentile scatter of all haloes in a given mass bin.
 The solid grey lines show the \bfc{} profile for the median halo mass of each bin.
 They provide a good (but not a perfect) match to the simulations.
 The maximum of the curves (corresponding to the position where $\rho_{\rm dmo}$ has a slope of -2) agrees very well for high-mass halos but is slightly displaced for lower masses.
-This may be a consequence of a slight mismatch in concentrations which are not directly fitted from the simulations but rather obtained via the concentration-mass relation of Ref.~\cite{Dutton:2014xda}.
+This may be a consequence of a slight mismatch in concentrations.
+As measurements of concentrations are not currently available for the TNG and Flamingo runs, we relied on the concentration–mass relation of Ref.~\cite{Dutton:2014xda} instead.